-However, this ‘clean reputation’ became very muddled when the SEC (US Securities and Exchange Commission) sued Ripple (more on that below).
+However, this ‘clean reputation’ became very muddled when the SEC (US Securities and Exchange Commission) sued Ripple.

 Beating the court case against the SEC could skyrocket the price of Ripple and it’s starting to look like it might actually happen.

-The biggest concern with Ripple right now is that the SEC court case - who are suing Ripple for $1.3 billion - is still ongoing and might last most of 2021.
+The biggest concern with Ripple right now is that the SEC court case - who are suing Ripple for $1.3 billion - is still ongoing.

 Ripple can still lose even if the odds are in their favour (which many pundits seem to be suggesting).
 Anything can still happen at this point and this kind of uncertainty isn’t fun to trade with.